Skip to main content

 By deleting a backup or dropping a database during a deployment, you ensure that the data is no longer available.

-Note that these actions don't guarantee the complete data deletion from Guidewire Cloud Infrastructure.
-To ensure recoverability, Guidewire might still store internal backups for up to 35 days.
+Deleting a backup doesn't guarantee complete deletion of data from Cloud Platform infrastructure.
+To ensure recoverability, Guidewire might store internal backups for up to 35 days.